Affordable Long Term Care Insurance for Retirees

 Coordination with Medicare, Medicaid, and Family Plans

-Medicare is limited for custodial care and primarily supports skilled/rehabilitative care for short durations.
-Medicaid may help after meeting strict financial eligibility rules.
-Many families prefer to maintain flexibility and control by using LTC insurance to fund care at home or in facilities of choice, reducing reliance on family caregiving alone.
+Medicare is limited for long-term custodial care and generally focuses on skilled/rehabilitative care for shorter durations.
+Medicaid can help after meeting strict financial eligibility rules, which may significantly limit choice and control.
+Many retirees prefer to keep flexibility by using LTC insurance to fund care at home or in facilities of choice—reducing reliance on family caregiving alone and preserving financial autonomy.

 In many states, Partnership-qualified LTC policies can provide dollar-for-dollar asset protection if Medicaid is ever needed.
-Premiums for qualified policies may receive tax advantages depending on your situation.
-Because rules vary by state and filing status, consult your tax advisor to assess potential deductions.
+Premiums for qualified policies may also receive tax advantages depending on your situation.
+Because rules vary by state and filing status, consult your tax advisor to assess potential deductions and how a policy fits into your broader planning.

 Why Work With Diversified Insurance Brokers?